awslabs/multi-model-server/docker/README.md

 **Step 4: Run MMS with Docker using a shared volume.**

-When you run the following command, the `-v` argument and path values of `/tmp/models/:/models` will map the `models` folder you created (assuming it was in ) with a folder inside the Docker container.
+When you run the following command, the `-v` argument and path values of `/tmp/models/:/models` will map the Docker image's `models` folder to your local `/tmp/models` folder.
 MMS will then be able to use the local model file.

 ```bash
 docker run -itd --name mms -p 80:8080 -p 81:8081 -v /tmp/models/:/models awsdeeplearningteam/mms_cpu mxnet-model-server --start --mms-config /models/config.properties --models resnet=https://s3.amazonaws.com/model-server/models/resnet-18/resnet-18.model
 ```

-**NOTE**: If you modify the inference_address or the management_address in the configuration file, accordingly modify the ports exposed by docker as well.
+**NOTE**: If you modify the inference_address or the management_address in the configuration file, you must modify the ports exposed by Docker as well.

 **Step 5: Test inference.**